-So here we are, in the midst of the cold and flu season.
-If you are anything like us here in Boulder, CO, it is hard to go anywhere without people coughing and sneezing all around.
-Whether at work, school or at home it is likely you will eventually be exposed to some of these bugs as they migrate from one person to another.
-If you have kids or are in a kid related field (teachers!), your exposure amplifies even stronger.
-Since isolation is neither logical nor desired, the best option for staying healthy this season is to use full awareness and combat a potential virus or bacteria before they take over.
-In this article, I will be sharing my favorite Ayurvedic herbal remedies that I use personally and can vouch for first hand.
+So here we are in the midst of the cold and flu season.
+If you’re anything like us here in Colorado, it is hard to go anywhere without people coughing and sneezing all around.
+Whether at work, school, or home, it is likely you will eventually be exposed to some of these bugs as they migrate from one person to another.
+If you have kids or are in a kid-related field (teachers!), your exposure is amplified.
+Since we can only isolate so much, the best option for staying healthy this season (along with eating healthy and resting) is to use full awareness and combat a potential virus or bacteria before it takes over.
+In this article, I will be sharing my favorite Ayurvedic herbal remedies that I personally use and can vouch for first hand.
 So put away your cough syrups and antibiotics and give mother nature a shot!

-These herbal remedies are perfect for prevention and can be used at the first sign of sickness (i.e. scratchy throat, malaise, body aches, etc) or can also be used if you have a co-worker, friend or loved one that you are in constant contact with while they are sick.
-Remember prevention is always much easier than full fledge treatment!
+These herbal remedies are perfect for prevention and can be used at the first sign of sickness (e.g. scratchy throat, malaise, body aches, etc.) or can also be used if you have a co-worker, friend, or loved one that you are in constant contact with while they’re sick.
+Remember, prevention is always much easier than full-fledged treatment!

-If you happen to miss the first signs, however; these remedies are also very effective for treating everything from bacterial to viral infections (and everything in between).
-Before moving onto the good stuff, I just want to remind you of the most important factors for treating and preventing illness.
-That is… old fashion rest mixed with a very simple and bland diet.
-Without these two factors, herbs and even medications can only do so much and it is likely that the sickness will drag on for much longer than needed.
+If you happen to miss the first signs, however, these remedies are also very effective for treating everything from bacterial to viral infections (and everything in between).
+Before moving on to the good stuff, I just want to remind you of the most important factors for treating and preventing illness: old-fashioned rest mixed with a very simple and bland diet.
+Without these two factors, herbs and even medications can only do so much, and it is likely that the sickness will drag on for much longer than needed.

 So please remember:

 - Rest as much as possible (sickness is often your body telling you to slow down)